Agriculture

 Sprinkler Irrigation

-In the case of shallow, highly arable and porous soil and uneven topography, this irrigation method is practised.
+In the case of shallow, highly arable and porous soil and uneven topography, this irrigation method is practiced.
 At the seedling stage, sprinkler irrigation method is extremely beneficial.
 Water is sprayed under pressure with the help of a network of pipes via nozzles or jets.

 This system ensures uniform water distribution and can be implemented in various soil types.
-Also, you can easily apply water-soluble fertilisers and operate farm implements without hindrance.
+Also, you can easily apply water-soluble fertilizers and operate farm implements without hindrance.
 However, it comes with a high initial cost and strong winds can result in uneven water distribution.

 Drip Irrigation

-Importance of Irrigation for Indian Farmers
+What is the Importance of Irrigation for Indian Farmers?

 India has diverse weather and climate conditions.
 Irrigation serves a key role in ensuring adequate soil moisture for optimal crop growth.
 Other key benefits of irrigation are: